Pull to refresh

 Lead surgeon on first transorbital spinal tumor removal

-A 19-year-old Maryland woman had a chordoma wrapped around her spine and spinal cord.
-Only 300 Americans get this diagnosis yearly.
-Approaching from the back risked paralyzing her.
-Instead, surgeons carved a pathway through the bottom of her eye socket—a first for spinal tumors—and extracted the cancer without disturbing her spinal cord, major blood vessels, or nerves controlling speech and swallowing.
+A 19-year-old Maryland woman had a chordoma (striking only 300 Americans yearly) wrapped around her spine and spinal cord.
+The back approach meant paralysis, so surgeons cut through her eye socket (a first for spinal tumors) to extract the cancer without damaging her spinal cord, major blood vessels, or nerves controlling speech and swallowing.